stijlbreuk-dev/klokwerk/readme.md

-# Januari
+# Klokwerk

-Januari is a utility library that improves developer experience when working with JS `Date` objects.
+Klokwerk is a utility library that improves developer experience when working with JS `Date` objects.
 The library features chainable setters, dynamic getters and immutability.

 ## Usage